- Latin America

-I had considered it right after graduating from college, as I was very interested in living in France, but a few years later some things shifted in my life and I decided it was a good time to go.
+I had considered it right after graduating from college, as I was very interested in living in France.
+A few years later, some things shifted in my life and I decided it was a good time to go.

 Why did you decide to get TEFL certified and choose International TEFL Academy?